andrioid/ygroceries/README.md

 - [ ] Be able to get a list of grocery lists from YJS
   - [ ] A: Figure out a way to find existing maps on a document
   - [ ] B: Get subdocuments to work, and use `doc.getMap().entries`
+  - [ ] C: Store an index under a known key in the document
 - [ ] Prompt to create a new list
 - [ ] Show existing lists on home screen